Administration/ED Operations/Patient Safety & Quality Improvement Fellowships

 Emergency departments need policies and protocols to run smoothly in both academic and community settings.
 The administrative and operational needs of each department will depend upon the patient population, local resource availability, and relationships between the emergency department and other services in the hospital.
 Fellowships exist in both settings; however, research-based fellowships are exclusively run out of academic medical centers.

 Some fellowships are sponsored by local or regional groups of providers, while others are affiliated with large nationwide contract management groups.
 The clinical responsibilities, administrative responsibilities, and research requirements also vary among programs.
 Some fellowships are focused on operations at the department-level, while others also provide exposure to leading a hospital or health-care system.

 Number of programs

-As of April 2018, there are more than 30 EM admin fellowship programs.
-Additionally, there are more than a dozen patient safety & quality improvement fellowships available to EM residency graduates.
+As of April 2023, there were more than 40 EM admin fellowship programs.
+Additionally, there are nearly a dozen patient safety & quality improvement fellowships available to EM residency graduates.